 Can I use purple or white flesh sweet potatoes?

-I love using garnet sweet potatoes since it colors the gnocchi orange; however, you can certainly use a white or purple flesh potato if you want.
+I love using garnet sweet potatoes since they color the gnocchi orange; however, you can certainly use a white or purple flesh potato if you want.

 What if I don’t have a microwave?

 If you don’t have a microwave to cook the sweet potatoes, I reccomend roasting them at 375°F for 35 – 45 minutes.

 The best alternative to Greek yogurt in this recipe is ricotta cheese or cream cheese.
 You can also try cottage cheese, I have not tested this, though.

 Yes, this sweet potato gnocchi is healthy.
 First, this recipe only calls for five wholesome ingredients.
 Second, there are no food colorings, preservatives, or “natural flavors.”
 Third, homemade sweet potato gnocchi is high in protein, with over 8 grams per serving.
 Lastly, this recipe can be made gluten-free and vegan.

 Is this recipe gluten-free?

 Make this homemade sweet potato gnocchi gluten-free by using gluten-free all-purpose flour instead of all-purpose flour.